 If you are a DRES or NCOD: Deaf and Hard of Hearing Services student, with approved shared notes accommodation, you may request your approved accommodation in SAAS for each course you may need a notetaker.
-You may also review more information under Accommodations Procedures or you may also use the step-by-step SAAS Notetaker Application Guide to learn more about the Notetaker Application process.
+You may also review more information under Accommodations Procedures to learn more about the Notetaker Application process.

 This Notetaker Training was created for CSUN students who have been recruited to be a notetaker for a student who is registered with Disability Resources and Educational Services (DRES) and/or the NCOD: Deaf and Hard of Hearing Services.

 There are two ways you can be recruited as a notetaker in a specific class: